List of Superman & Lois characters: Peia Mannheim / Onomatopoeia

 Peia Mannheim (portrayed by Daya Vaidya) is the cancer-afflicted wife of Bruno Mannheim and the mother of Matteo Mannheim.
-Using a special mask, she operates as Onomatopoeia where she can manipulate all types of sounds.
+Peia uses a mask that allows her to manipulate all types of sounds.
 A flashback revealed that she used to work for Antony "Boss" Moxie until she turned on him and used her powers to kill Boss Moxie and those loyal to him.
 At the behest of her husband, Peia murdered John Henry Irons on July 7, 2015.
 She later told Bruno about an encounter with someone who looks like John sometime after killing George Dean.
 Lois later meets Peia at the Hob's Bay Medical Center and learns of her connection with Bruno.
 She and Bruno later met Natalie when she was on a dinner date with Matteo.
-When John shows up, Bruno has Matteo and Natalie evacuated as Peia goes on the attack even when Superman shows up.
+When John shows up, Bruno has Matteo and Natalie evacuated as Peia goes on the attack.
 Peia collapses when her cancer spreads as Superman persuades Bruno to let him take Peia to the hospital.
 Peia was later placed in a special cell in the DOD to receive treatment for her cancer condition.
 The serum may have cured Peia's cancer and dramatically increased her powers, but it also seems to have made her powers that much harder to contain.
 She ends up releasing a scream that causes a city-wide blackout when she can no longer hold them in.
 A second dose of the serum makes it even worse, causing her to release a sonic blast that liquefies Elias Orr.
 Realizing Mannheim's cure will not work, she leaves him behind to avoid having him see her die or face the authorities who will be drawn to her; as he mourns her back in his hideout.
 When Superman arrives on the scene, he sees that her tumors have gotten even worse when he tries to help her.
 Peia's skin begins to glow with orange spots from the force of the vibrations she is holding in.
 It is to the point that his only choice is to talk her into allowing herself to die, rather than holding on and risking the lives of everyone in the city.
-The sheer force of her powers eventually kills her when she releases it in a single, massive burst after Superman takes her into the sky.
+The sheer force of her powers eventually kills her when she releases it in a massive burst after Superman takes her into the sky.
 Superman then leaves her corpse and forwards her final words to Bruno and Matteo.